Miyako Kombu: Nakano’s Classic Kelp Seaweed Snack

-Seaweed is an indispensable part of Japanese cuisine, and in fact it is typically used in soup dishes and vegetable salads in Japan.
+Seaweed is an indispensable part of Japanese cuisine, and in fact, it is often used in Japanese soup dishes and vegetable salads.

-Especially, Wakame and Kombu are the edible seaweeds most familiar to us Japanese, and the edible kelp Kombu is often used to make soup stock “Dashi (出汁)”.
+Especially, Wakame and Kombu are the edible seaweeds familiar to us Japanese, and as you know, the edible kelp Kombu is typically used to make soup stock or Dashi.

-Not only that, but in Japan snack foods made with Kombu are widely enjoyed.
-Among those, what I introduce here, Nakano Miyako Kombu is a long time favorite of Japanese people.
+Not only that, but in Japan, snacks made with Kombu can be seen, among which, what I introduce here, Nakano Miyako Kombu has been a long-time favorite of Japanese people.

 Nakano Miyako Kombu

-Many Japanese can easily recognize the product from the red box with a classical design that has not been changed since I was a kid.
+Many of us Japanese can instantly recognize the product from the red box with a classical design that has not changed since I was a kid.

-The package contains 15 thin sheets or so of Kombu seaweed snacks, which are wrapped in a translucent plastic wrapper.
+The package contains 15 thin sheets or so of vinegared kelp seaweed snacks, which are wrapped in a translucent plastic wrapper.

-As you can see in the photo, the kelp sheet is coated with white flavoring particles, which is dubbed “Magical powder”, because in addition to being somewhat vinegary it has plenty of umami like sweetness, which makes the seaweed snack addictive.
+As you can see in the picture, the Kombu sheet is coated with white flavoring particles, which is dubbed “Magical powder”

-In fact, when you put the snack in the mouth, the magical white powder dissolves quickly and you get some sour sweetness and lots of umami taste.
+In fact, when you put the seaweed sheet in your mouth, the magical powder dissolves quickly and you get pleasantly sour-sweet, lots of umami taste.

-Unlike the classic kelp seaweed snack Oshaburi Kombu, the Miyako Kombu vinegared kelp is soft and tender in texture, so you can easily tear it into pieces.
+Unlike the seaweed snack Oshaburi Kombu, the Miyako Kombu vinegared kelp has a soft, tender texture, so you can easily tear it up.

-According to the ingredient list on the side of the red box, the kelp seaweed snack Nakano Miyako Kombu is made from kombu seaweed from Hokkaido and is flavored mainly with brewed vinegar, bonito extract, fermented seasoning, and sweeteners.
+Lastly, let’s see the ingredient list on the side of the box.
+Based on that, the kelp seaweed snack Nakano Miyako Kombu is made of kombu from Hokkaido, flavored mainly with brewed vinegar, bonito extract, fermented seasoning, and sweeteners.